MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 >Group Policy does not include administrative templates to configure the Windows 10 Remote Access Always On VPN client.
 However, you can use logon scripts.

 >[!NOTE]
->Auto-triggered VPN connections will not work if Folder Redirection for %appdata% (C:\Users\username\AppData\Roaming) is enabled.
-Either Folder Redirection must be disabled for %appdata% or the auto-triggered VPN profile must be deployed in system context, that changes the path the rasphone.pbk file is stored.
+>Auto-triggered VPN connections will not work if folder redirection for %appdata% (C:\Users\username\AppData\Roaming) is enabled.
+Either folder redirection must be disabled for %appdata%, or the auto-triggered VPN profile must be deployed, to change the path the rasphone.pbk file is stored.

 ## ProfileXML overview